FREE ONLINE ED ASSESSMENT. Start Here

 • Topical premature ejaculation treatments.
 These treatments work by reducing your level of sensitivity during sex, helping you last longer in bed.
 For example, our Delay Spray for Men uses lidocaine to control sensitivity and increase stamina.

 • Prescription premature ejaculation pills.
-Some medications, such as sertraline and paroxetine, can give you more control over your ability to reach orgasm and ejaculate when used as needed before sex.
+Some medications, such as sildenafil, sertraline and paroxetine, can give you more control over your ability to reach orgasm and ejaculate when used as needed before sex.

 We offer a range of premature ejaculation treatments online, with prescription products available following a consultation with a healthcare provider.